Naad4/Naad4/README.md

 ## About me
 🙋‍♂️  My name is Daniel

-🌱 I’m currently learning  javascript
+🌱 I'm currently studying to be a full stack developer

 📫 How to reach me: danieljunior50065@gmail.com